A Surprise in the Oven

 “I have no meat,” snapped Tante Adela.
 “And if I did, I would surely not waste it on a skunk!”

-So this plan was dropped.
-No one else cared to use their own meat to lure the skunk out of the oven if Tante Adela wasn’t going to use hers.
+No one else cared to use their own meat to lure the skunk out of the oven, if Tante Adela wasn’t going to use hers.
+"Oh, woe is me!" wailed Tante Adela.

 By then, everyone was getting bored with the question of the skunk.
 And it did not look as if Tante Adela was going to serve any food or drink for everyone who had come.
 Soon Felix Bell and his wife remembered they had to milk the cows.
 Louis Ross said he must get back to clean the barn.
 And one by one, everyone found a reason to head home.

 At this time, Tante Adela saw Jules Martel come into the yard.
 The young man may be simple-minded, she thought.
-Still, who else could she turn to for help?
+Still, who else could she turn to for help?.

 “Jules!” she said.
 “Jules Martel.
 There is a skunk in my oven.
 Can you get him out without scaring him?”